Mahajan pada Period ( 600-321 BCE)

 Impact of the Varna System

 Society was divided into four varnas—Brahmin, Kshatriya, Vaishya, and Shudra.
-During this period, the caste system became more rigid, leading to increased social stratification.
+The caste system became increasingly rigid during this period.

 Status of Women

 Women generally had limited participation in social and religious life.
-However, Buddhism and Jainism provided women greater opportunities, allowing them to play active roles in religious movements.
+However, Buddhism and Jainism offered greater opportunities for women.

 Growth of Urbanisation